p2k3m/ResumeForge/README.md

 1. Install the AWS SAM CLI and authenticate with the target AWS account.
 2. Create the Secrets Manager secret described above (default name `ResumeForge`).
 Populate it with the required JSON values.
 3. Ensure the chosen S3 bucket name is globally unique.
+4. Provision an IAM user or role for GitHub Actions with permissions to deploy the stack via CloudFormation, read/write to the S3 bucket, access Secrets Manager, and manage the DynamoDB table, Lambda, and API Gateway resources created by the SAM template.

 ### Deploy